7 Common Estate Planning Mistakes to Avoid

 To protect against these undesirable outcomes, irrevocable lifetime trusts are an attractive strategy for safely passing wealth to future generations.
 Lifetime trusts:

-- Provide greater creditor protection for beneficiaries by keeping assets in an irrevocable trust for the duration of their lifetimes
+- Provide greater creditor protection for beneficiaries by keeping assets in an irrevocable trust during their life

 - Typically have distribution standards that protect beneficiaries from wasting trust assets